frederic-perez/AmE-dictionary/data/idioms.md

 __break new ground__ :two: To advance, innovate, or pioneer (something). _They’ve really broken new ground with their latest product—I’ve never seen anything like it._
 __break the bank__ :two: To be very expensive.
 The phrase is often used in the negative to convey the opposite. _I don’t have enough money to go on a vacation right now; I’m afraid it would break the bank._
 __break the ice__ To make people who have not met before feel more relaxed with each other.
+__break the news__ To reveal information, often that which is bad or upsetting. _Who is going to break the news of her husband’s accident?_
 __break your back__ :two: To work extremely hard.
 __break your duck__ To do something for the first time.
 __breaking point__ :three: The point at which an overworked or overburdened person, system, organization, etc., fails, give ups, or collapses. _I was already fed up with my husband’s lazy, selfish ways, but his refusal to come with me to my mother’s funeral was the breaking point._